Honduras is a beautiful, agricultural country located in Central America. It is bordered by Guatemala, Nicaragua, and El Salvador.

 There is no minimum income required.
 However, applicants must meet the income requirements provided by USCIS for the child to immigrate.

-There are two trips required for adoptions from Honduras.
+There are two trips required when you adopt from Honduras.
 Trip one is 7-10 days and both parents must travel.

 Trip 2 is 2-3 weeks and is about 3-4 months after the completion of the first trip.
 Both parents must travel but one parent may return home after about one week.